 This paper investigates the direction of clitic movement in Mukrî Central Kurdish (CK) according to Klavans' Cliticization parameters.
 Prepositional complements in Mukrî can always appear as syntactic constituents of noun phrases, independent pronouns and clitics.
 Prepositions have two realizations according to the following constituent: simple and absolute prepositions.
 Noun phrases and independent pronouns appear with simple prepositions while clitics come with absolute ones.
 Complements of absolute prepositions can separate from their heads and move to the left or right of their domain.
 When the transitive verbs are in the past tense, clitics move to the right side and convert to Set 1(Person Agreement Markers) affix pronouns at the right hand margin of the verb.
 In case of moving to the left of the verb, clitics appear in second-position.
-Clitic movement to the right is sensitive to the category of the host while movement to the left is sensitive to the categories: affixes and clitics.
-Klavans' parameter 1 is absolutely capable of explaining the direction of clitic movements.
+Clitic movement to the right is sensitive to the category of the host while movement to the left is sensitive to the position of its host, so the first arrangement is called affixational and the latter is called clitic.
+That's why Mukrî pronouns are divided into two categories: affixes and clitics.Klavans' parameter 1 is absolutely capable of explaining the direction of clitic movements.
 The data come from recorded two-hour-long connected speech and the author's judgment (as a Mukrî native speaker) is used for grammaticality.

-^{1.} The Kurdish subdialect under discussion called "Mukrî" is a subdialect of 'Sorani', also known as "Central Kurdish" and is the language of a plurality of Kurds of Kurdistan and West Azarbaijan provinces in Iran.
+^{1.} The Kurdish subdialect under discussion called "Mukrî", is a subdialect of 'Sorani', also known as "Central Kurdish" and is the language of a plurality of Kurds of Kurdistan and West Azarbaijan provinces in Iran.
 The speakers of Mukri are found in Mahabad, Oshnaviye (Ŝino), Piranshar (Xanê), Sarsasht, Naghade and Bokan in Iranian Kurdistan.
 The variety of Mukri which is under discussion is particularly spoken in Ŝino.
-The term Mukri is used for short in this article.

-Socio-Cultural Changes among the Pastoral Nomads of Iran Sekandar Amanolahi Shiraz University, Iran/University of Harvard
+Socio-Cultural Changes among the Pastoral Nomads of Iran

+Sekandar Amanolahi Shiraz University, Iran/University of Harvard

-This article deals with the impacts of Westernization and modernization among the pastoral nomads of Iran.Pastoral nomadism is a way of life based on animal husbandry, utilization of natural pasture and seasonal migration in search of pasture.Anthropologically speaking, pastoral nomadism is viewed as a cultural adaptation to certain ecological zones and it is characterized by the followings: 1- Constant changes of locality and hence the lack of fortification, 2-movable properties 3- Socio-political organization based tribalism 4-Vigorous activities, horsemanship and military activities necessary for ofense- defense purposes.
-Such circumstances contributed to strong military and political power among the pastoral nomads to the extent that most of the dynasties ruled in Iran were originated from pastoral nomads .Furthermore, traditionally they constitute over 30% of the the total population of the country.
+This article deals with the impacts of Westernization and modernization among the pastoral nomads of Iran.
+Pastoral nomadism is a way of life based on animal husbandry, utilization of natural pasture and seasonal migration in search of pasture.
+Anthropologically speaking, pastoral nomadism is viewed as a cultural adaptation to certain ecological zones and it is characterized by the followings: 1-Constant changes of locality and hence the lack of fortification, 2-Movable properties 3-Socio-political organization based tribalism 4-Vigorous activities, horsemanship and military activities necessary for offense-defense purposes.
+Such circumstances contributed to strong military and political power among the pastoral nomads to the extent that most of the dynasties ruled in Iran were originated from pastoral nomads.
+Furthermore, traditionally they constitute over 30% of the total population of the country.
 However, modernization and westernization has greatly changed their life circumstances and it led to their sedentarization and political weakness.
 Currently they constitute only 1% of the population of the country and politically they are no longer significant.

-The paper explain how modernization and westernization resulted the formation of modern government and modern army equipped with modern weapons and warplane in which case managed to subdued the pastoral nomads and enforced the following policies: 1-force settlement.
-2-Disarmament 3-execution, exile and removal of the tribal leaders.
-4-Establishing governmental offices in tribal territories 5-Building modern schools in tribal areas.
-6- Farsi (Persia) became the formal language of the country and hence those who attended school must speak Persian.
+The paper explains how modernization and westernization resulted the formation of modern government and modern army equipped with modern weapons and warplane in which case managed to subdued the pastoral nomads and enforced the following policies: 1-Force settlement, 2-Disarmament 3-execution, exile and removal of the tribal leaders, 4-Establishing governmental offices in tribal territories, 5-Building modern schools in tribal areas, 6-Farsi (Persia) became the formal language of the country and hence those who attended school must speak Persian.
 Such policy affected the languages and dialects of the pastoral nomads who belong to various ethnic groups.